KxSystems/kafka/docs/reference.md

   .kafka.deleteClient                             Close consumer and destroy Kafka handle to client.
 All registered callback for this client are removed.
   .kafka.getClientName                            Get a name of client from client index.
   .kafka.getOutQueueLength                        Current out queue length.
+  .kafka.getPipelinePerClient                     Get a map from client indices to pipelines.
   .kafka.newConsumer                              Create a consumer according to defined configuration.
   .kafka.newProducer                              Create a producer according to defined configuration.
   .kafka.setLogLevel                              Set the maximum logging level for a client.